AliceO2Group/Bookkeeping/docs/data-model.md

 Concerning the **Update mode** of the fields:
 - Insert: direct insert via the API
-- Replace: direct insert via the API, new value replaces existing one
+- Update: direct insert via the API, new value replaces existing one

 ## Runs